ph-ph/ph-ph.github.io/content/posts/web3-twitter.md

 Weird UX problems are not limited to Colab, though.
 More than once I had to look for the Ok/Submit button in Google Cloud configuration interfaces, only to find it in the lower right corner of my screen, far far away from all the input fields.
 Do they optimize for people using their console from mobile phones?
 Hard to say, but it definitely feels odd.

 # The end
+Big thanks to Nadia for reviewing this post.

 Let me know on [Twitter](https://twitter.com/dkishylau) if you have any questions or feedback!